Governors and Finance

 The governor role is strategic rather than operational.
 Governors don’t get involved with the day to day running of a school, instead supporting and challenging the school’s leadership team to drive forward school improvement.

-Mr Scott Rowland; Chair of Governors / Parent Governor
+Mr Scott Rowland; Chair of Governors / Co-opted Governor

 Since being elected as a parent governor in 2018, I have proudly served on the Governing Body, and in December 2021, I became the Chair of Governors.